uport-project/docs/guides/GettingStarted.md

 })
 ```

 Next we make a request with the configured connect object for a mobile user's name.
-The public identifier (MNID) of the mobile identity is also requested by default.
-The function returns a promise
+The public identifier (MNID) of the mobile identity is also requested by default.  `requestCredentials` will generate a URI and pass it to the function `uriHandler` that was utilized when creating the `uport` connect object.
+Remember the `uriHandler` will take a URI display it in the form of a QR code.
+The function returns a promise that will print the response to the console.

+Running this example from a terminal `node <your file name>.js`, you should see a QR code.
+Scan this code with the uPort mobile client or your mobile device's native scanner app.